Election security officials see no sign of foreign threat to mail-in voting

 “One of the difficulties today we face is sometimes, we can’t tell if a source is domestic or foreign,” Rosen said.
 He urged the public to “be careful, be skeptical, be knowledgeable, be informed.”

-Rosen also warned that public debate and discussion of foreign election interference could have a detrimental effect on the political process, if such discussions breed distrust of the political system and election results.
+Rosen also warned that public debate and discussion of foreign election interference could have a detrimental effect on the political process if such discussions breed distrust of the political system and election results.

 “There are times when drawing attention to the threats can be precisely what the bad actors want, to generate concern and distrust, division and discourse,” Rosen said.
 “And as Americans, we need to avoid the temptation to seek political advantage from the revelation of influence activities that were meant to divide us.”